buildspace/buildspace-projects/Polygon_ENS/en/Section_1/Lesson_3_Setup_Domains_Resolvers_Records.md

 - `calldata` - this indicates the “location” of where the `name` argument should be stored.
 Since it costs real money to process data on the blockchain, Solidity lets you indicate where reference types should be stored. `calldata` is non-persistent and can’t be modified.
 We like this because it takes the least amount of gas!
 - `public` - this is a visibility modifier.
 We want our function to be accessible by everyone, including other contracts.
 - `view` -  this just means that the function is only viewing data on the contract, not modifying it.
-- `returns (string)` - the contract returns a string variable when called. ezpz.
+- `returns (address)` - the function returns the wallet address of the domain owner when called. ezpz.

 ### **✅ Updating run.js to call our functions**